gkchestertron/vape/docs/README.md

 # VAPE
-The VAPE stack is Vuejs, Apollo, Postgraphql, and Expressjs.
+The VAPE stack is [Vuejs](https://vuejs.org), [Apollo](http://dev.apollodata.com/), [Postgraphql](https://github.com/postgraphql/postgraphql), and [Express](https://expressjs.com/).
 Presentation is handled in single-file vuejs components/views.
-Business logic is handled at the db level by postgresql.
-Postgraphql makes connecting the two simple.
+Most business logic is handled at the db level by postgresql.
+Postgraphql makes connecting the two easy, giving you an ultra-light application layer.
+All these pieces run as express middleware, and can be deployed on a traditional server or serverless with AWS lambda.

-## Postgraphql
-Don't forget to create db users